How to Buy Treasury Bills

 - Forward guidance: Statements about future rates affect market expectations and can impact T-bill yields

 Typically, Treasury notes and bonds, which have longer maturities, pay higher yields than ultra-short T-bills.
-But the Federal Reserve’s interest rate hikes were so aggressive that two-year notes have sported higher yields than 10-year bonds, meaning that the yield curve (the graph that shows the difference between short-term and long-term rates) is inverted.
+But the Federal Reserve’s interest rate hikes were so aggressive that two-year notes sported higher yields than 10-year bonds, meaning that the yield curve (the graph that shows the difference between short-term and long-term rates) was inverted.

-This inverted yield continues to be in play though the inversion has flattened.
-As of Aug.
-27, 2024, the yield on a 10-year U.S. Treasury bond was 3.845% and the yield on a U.S. 2 Year Treasury Note was 3.925%.
+However, with interest rates starting to come down, the yield is no longer inverted.
+As of Dec.
+16, 2024, the yield on a 10-year U.S. Treasury bond was 4.387% and the yield on a U.S. 2 Year Treasury Note was 4.246%.

 How does inflation affect Treasury bills?